Playing With Your Baby

 - Change positions when feeding, carrying, holding and playing with your baby

-- Once the baby has good head control, increase your baby's time in an upright position.
+- Once your baby has good head control, increase her time in an upright position.

 Health Canada and the Canadian Paediatric Society recommend that babies sleep on their backs on a firm surface to reduce the risk of Sudden Infant Death Syndrome (SIDS).